joinpursuit/combining-html-and-javascript-plus-dom/README.md

 # Question One

 a.
-Make a website that prompts the user for a string, then a number.
-Then show a popup that displays the string that many times
+Make a website that prompts the user for a string.
+Then show a popup that displays the string.

 b.
 Instead of showing a popup, make the text appear on the screen.